ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

 2. **Important** Customize the new file with the appropriate values for the landing zone you are building.

 3. Export a `TOKEN` variable.
-Set its value to the PAT which has read access to the `tier1` repo.
+Set its value to the PAT which has read access to the `tier1` monorepo.

     ```shell
     export TOKEN='xxxxxxxxxxxxxxx'